 Before going on a trip, it is common practice to check online reviews of hotels.
 Travelers want a better idea about what to expect from a hotel before actually booking a room.
-A common place to check hotel reviews is TripAdvisor, one of the world’s largest travel websites with over 200 million people visiting the site each month.
-TripAdvisor alone has over 100 million reviews according to its site.
+A commonplace to check hotel reviews is TripAdvisor, one of the world’s largest travel websites with over 200 million people visiting the site each month.
+TripAdvisor alone has over 100 million reviews according to its website.
 Hotel owners should not see TripAdvisor as merely a place for customers to leave reviews but instead, take advantage of the fact that TripAdvisor allows business accounts.
-With a business account hotels can better manage their online reputation.
+With a business account, hotels can better manage their online reputation.
 If you do not currently have a TripAdvisor business account, follow the steps below to get started.

 1) Register for a Business Account

 Before getting started, you first need to claim your hotel on TripAdvisor.
 Click on this page and enter the name and city of your hotel.
 Select the hotel then click on the “Register for this business” button.
 You can choose to sign up with either your hotel’s Facebook page or the standard way via your email address.
-TripAdvisor may choose to verify the account by contacting your hotel by phone.
+TripAdvisor may wish to verify the account by contacting your hotel by phone.

 2) Update Hotel Details